DilanCF/ENEE447-notes/lecture notes/Lecture09.md

 ![alt text](img/Lecture09/image.png)

-Batch system: primarialy computation-intensive programs
+Batch system: primarily computation-intensive programs
 * No human controller
-* Increse CPU utilization
+* Increase CPU utilization

-Trunaround time: From where a job is submitted to when it is completed
+Turnaround time: From where a job is submitted to when it is completed

-Batch sytemsa re nonpreemptive
+Batch systems are non-preemptive

 ![alt text](img/Lecture09/image-1.png)

-First 2 ar nonpreemptive
+First 2 are non-preemptive

 ![alt text](img/Lecture09/image-2.png)